-We provide professional development and training opportunities throughout the year.
-Training may involve the entire organization, be site-specific, a community training, educational training, or individual training.
-Staff is encouraged to grow professionally and to develop leadership skills.
+We provide professional development and training opportunities throughout the year and prior to the school year.
+Training may involve the entire organization, be site-specific, community training, educational training, or individual training.
+Staff are encouraged to grow professionally and to develop leadership skills.

-Footsteps Child Care has conducted staff training on Covid-19 prevention, symptoms, and transmission.
+Footsteps Child Care has conducted staff training on health and safety practices, best practices in caring for children, behavior guidance, curriculum implementation, and staff are CPR-First Aid-AED Certified.
 Training has also included our annual hand hygiene, food handling safety, infection control, airborne precaution, and transmission borne precautions, along with social-emotional and behavior topics, including Teaching Pyramid and PBIS topics.
+Subsequent to participation in formal training which is conducted inperson, via online seminar, or through online training modules, staff shares their reflections and new information at staff meetings.